wabbajack-tools/mod-lists/heartland/readme.md

 ### Documentation and Instructions for Installer Version 2.2.6, Wabbajack 2.5.2.2+

 **NOTE**: Welcome!
-Before we get started, a note: if you encounter issues with your installation, Please direct support queries to the Heartland support channel ([#heartland-support](https://discord.com/channels/605449136870916175/623464963616276490)) in the [Wabbajack discord](https://discord.gg/wabbajack).
+Before we get started, a note: if you encounter issues with your installation, please direct support queries to the Heartland support channel ([#heartland-support](https://discord.com/channels/605449136870916175/623464963616276490)) in the [Wabbajack discord](https://discord.gg/wabbajack).
 Additionally, while we can't provide tailored support if you modify or build upon the list, advice can be sought in the [Heartland thread](https://discord.com/channels/605449136870916175/881449257805185035) of the #general-oblivion-discussion channel.

 ## Mandatory Instructions